Sunjy0827/Columbia_Engineering_Data_Analytics_Project_4/README.md

 <li>df_w_bucket: Includes bucketed or categorized variables.</li>
 <li>df_wo_bucket: Excludes bucketed or categorized variables.</li>
 </ul>
-The purpose of this separation was to analyze which type of variables—numerical or categorical—perform better when applied to neural network models.
+The purpose of this separation was to analyze which type of variables—numerical or categorical— perform better when applied to neural network models.

 <b>Experimentation with Neural Network Models</b><br/>
 Several experiments were conducted using the two datasets to optimize the neural network’s performance.
 Key hyperparameters were adjusted to explore their impact on model accuracy: